sahilbishnoi26/teradata-mcp-server/README.md

 - the settings.json file should open
 - modify the directory path and ensure it is pointing to where you have the server installed
 - add the args so that it looks like:

+Note: you will need to modify the directory path in the args for your system
 ```
     "mcp": {
         "servers": {